turingschool-examples/backend_mod_1_prework/day_1/questions.md

 ## How would you print the string `"zebra"` using the variable that you created above?

-`puts zebra`
+`puts animal`

 ## What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.

 Interpolation is one of two ways to combine strings and variables.
 Interpolation allows us to access data stored in a variable within a string.
-An example is `puts "A #{zebra} has black and white stripes."`
+An example is `puts "A #{animal} has black and white stripes."`

 ## How do we get input from a user?
 What is the method that we would use?